 My favorite gun might be my Savage .22/.250 with a Nikon Monarch 6-24x50mm glass.
 It’s such a flat-shooting, fast, and accurate gun and you can shoot it all day without feeling it the next day.
 It’s perfect for ‘yotes and groundhogs.
 It makes for the perfect Big Boy whack’a mole hammer!

-Question: With Parks & Recreation, Moneyball, etc…you’ve had a breakout year.
-Do guys in a hunting camp, or hunting/fishing buddies, treat you differently now that you’re a big movie star?
+OL: With Parks & Recreation and Moneyball, you’ve had a breakout year.
+Do the guys at hunting camp treat you differently?

-Question: Hollywood’s not exactly known for its outdoorsmen/hunters.
-Is it ever strange to be so into the outdoors/hunting, and yet involved in an industry that’s so non-outdoorsy?
+OL: Hollywood isn’t exactly known for its outdoorsmen.
+Is it ever strange to be into hunting, yet involved in an industry that’s so non-outdoorsy?

-Question: Your interview on Conan about hunting squirrel practically went viral (both at large, and among hunting circles).
-Is it safe to say that squirrel in an under-appreciated meat?...And what’s the best way to cook ’em?
+OL: Your interview on Conan about hunting squirrel practically went viral.
+Is it safe to say that squirrel in an under-appreciated meat?
+What’s the best way to cook ’em?

-Question: You say, in that Conan clip, that you were a junior taxidermist as a kid.
+OL: In that Conan clip, you also say you were a junior taxidermist as a kid.
 Still something you’re into?